 The Learning Resource Center ("LRC") is primarily online in nature and provides access to various electronic libraries, such as Gale and other non-subscription websites, which can be accessed on or off campus.
 Gale offers a variety of resources for education and academic research, including articles, full-text magazines, newspapers, and e-books.
 The LRC also includes program specific research guides with suggested databases, books, scholarly journals, websites and other publications, as well as a variety of student resources, including APA guidelines, and plagiarism resources.

-Page 17: The following information has been added to the Education Equipment list.
+Page 19: The Educational Equipment list has been updated to include.